binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-7-sourcing.md

 source "$(dirname -- "$(readlink --canonicalize -- "$BASH_SOURCE")")"/path/to/file
 {% endhighlight %}

-Breaking it down, first there is `$BASH_SOURCE`.
+Breaking it down, first there is *BASH_SOURCE*.
 This is a reference to the first element of the *[BASH_SOURCE]* array, which is the current file, relative to where it was called from.
 For example, if the file were executed from its own directory, it might simply contain the filename and nothing more.

-Because we need the pathname to the current file, we use `readlink --canonicalize`.
+Because we need the pathname to the current file, we use *readlink --canonicalize*.
 This is a feature of GNU readlink which returns the precise path, including filename, of the argument.
 It even resolves symlinks to the true path of the file.
-There is an alternative called `realpath` which does the same thing, but is not as available on the platforms on which I work.
+There is an alternative called *realpath* which does the same thing, but is not as available on the platforms on which I work.

 While that returns the filename included with the path, we only want the